 Medical Editor: Charles Patrick Davis, MD, PhD

-Caprelsa (vandetanib) is indicated for the treatment of the latter stages of a rare form of thyroid cancer called medullary thyroid cancer.
-Caprelsa is not available as a generic.
-Common side effects of Caprelsa can include nausea, diarrhea, and abdominal pain, loss of appetite, rash, high blood pressure and malaise.
+Caprelsa (vandetanib) is a cancer medication indicated for the treatment of the latter stages of a rare form of thyroid cancer called medullary thyroid cancer.
+Common side effects of Caprelsa include:

 Caprelsa (vandetanib) is available in two strengths, 100 and 300 mg tablets.
 Because of the potential for sudden death and cardiac problems, Caprelsa is available only through a restricted distribution program called CAPRELSA REMS Program.
 Only prescribers and pharmacies certified with the program are able to prescribe and dispense Caprelsa.
 The recommended daily dose is 300 mg of Caprelsa taken orally, with or without food.
 Caprelsa should not be taken with medications prescribed for a heart rhythm defect called long QT syndrome.
 While taking Caprelsa, patients should avoid taking St. John's wort or drugs that may prolong the QT interval.
 Caprelsa tablets should not be crushed.
 Direct contact of crushed tablets with the skin or mucous membranes should be avoided.
 Serious side effects include respiratory problems, heart failure, cardiac arrhythmias, hypothyroidism, and a serious infection of the blood called sepsis.
 Heart rhythm disorders and sudden deaths have been reported.